GodZarathustra/XYZ-IBD/README.md

 ## 🚀 Baseline Implementations

 We provide reference implementations to kick-start research and benchmarking.
-Please refer to the [baseline repository]([#](https://github.com/GodZarathustra/Baselines-for-Industrial-Bin-Picking-BOP2025)) for details.*
+Please refer to the [baseline repository](https://github.com/GodZarathustra/Baselines-for-Industrial-Bin-Picking-BOP2025) for the running details.*